 The workers have been shifted to AIIMS Rishikesh for further medical check-up.

-Under the technique, rat miners dig a narrow tunnel which allows one individual to go inside and extract the coal.
-Since the tunnels fit just one person, the are called rat holes and those who does this are called “rat miners”.
+Under the technique, miners dig a narrow tunnel which allows one individual to go inside and extract the coal.
+Since the tunnels just fit one person, the are called rat holes.

 How rat hole mining has helped in Uttarakhand tunnel rescue operation?

 The state-of-the-art American auger machine drilled roughly 47-48 meters of a horizontal tunnel.
 After that, it’s driller tool broke inside the drilled passage and authorities said that the damage was beyond repair.

 The rescues teams then resorted to manual drilling – a safer but time consuming option.
 However, they brought in a team of rat hole mining experts who completed the remaining task in less than two days.